-The gallery will provide financial aid of up to $5000 per year (or equivalent in £ or €) towards the student’s studies, for a period of up to three years.
-The studies to be funded are not limited to undergraduate degrees; they can be shorter courses offering specific academic and/or technical training, to allow applications from candidates wanting to add to their existing qualifications.
+The gallery will provide financial assistance of up to $5000 per year (or equivalent in £ or €) towards one student’s studies, for a period of up to three years.
+The courses funded include but are not limited to undergraduate degrees; they can be short courses offering specific academic and/or technical training, to allow applications from candidates wanting to add to their existing qualifications.

-In addition to the funding, each student will receive direct mentoring and support in any way the Gallery can provide, including paid work experience at the Gallery on specific projects, advice from experienced industry professionals, artist studio visits and introductions.
+In addition to the funding, each student will be offered mentoring and support, including paid work experience at the Gallery on specific projects and advice from experienced industry professionals.

 Applicants must be over 18 years of age before funding commences.